 So consider this: No legacy MDM system is capable of managing interaction data.
 Or transactional data.
 Or social data.
 Or third-party data in real-time.
 Or identifying and unlocking the value of relationships among customers and products, services, locations, channels, and brands.
 Or preparing data for downstream analytics by customer data platforms (CDP) and other marketing technologies.

-I read an excellent article by Brian Solis on ZDNet that sums up what’s wrong with legacy MDM.
+I read an excellent article by Brian Solis on ZDNet that sums up what’s wrong with the legacy MDM platform.
 “It's incredibly difficult to be customer-centric if you're not actually centered around the customer.
-Business and data silos, incomplete or duplicate customer data records, incongruent touchpoints, disconnected apps, and incompatible systems and services -- and, to be honest, a lack of unified leadership driving toward strategic integration -- remain as common issues that require prioritization and escalation,” wrote Solis.
+Business and data silos, incomplete or duplicate customer data records, incongruent touchpoints, disconnected apps, and incompatible systems and services -- and, to be honest, a lack of unified leadership driving toward strategic integration -- remain as common issues that require prioritization and escalation,” wrote Solis about this customer data solution

 And in 2020, legacy MDM vendors still do not provide their software as a service (SaaS).
 Which raises another important consideration when deciding what technology to deploy for strategic customer experience initiatives.
 Customers evolve.
 They are multi-dimensional.
 On-premises MDM systems lack the agility to adapt at the speed of the internet.
 And let’s face it, that’s the benchmark pace.